raphaelcohn/vcloud-shell/README.md

 vCloud Curl Tools

+* USE BASH_CMDS to replace the use of .path?
 * consider integration with logger, so we can start doing some audit recording
 * fix @ in xpath fields
 * refactor metadata API calls for media into common code